Brock Chisholm: Background

 Brock Chisholm was born on 18 May 1896, in Oakville, Ontario, to a family with deep ties to the region.
 Under Sir Isaac Brock, his great-grandfather fought against the Americans during the War of 1812.
 His great grandfather’s brother, William, was Oakville’s founder.
 His father was Frank Chisholm, who ran a coal yard.
 He had a Presbyterian upbringing.

 Career

 Canada

 In 1915 during the First World War, age 18, Chisholm joined the Canadian Expeditionary Force, serving in the 15th Battalion, CEF as a cook, sniper, machine gunner and scout.
 His leadership and heroism were twice rewarded (after being twice wounded): with a Military Cross for his efforts in a battle outside of Lens, France; and the Bar.
 He rose to the rank of captain, was injured once, and returned home in 1917.
+The full citation for his Military Cross appeared in The London Gazette in March 1918 and reads as follows: